Wainscott, Kent

 Wainscott is a small village in Rochester, in Kent, England.
 It is in the civil parish of Frindsbury Extra, in the Medway Unitary Authority, that is Medway Council.
 By 1950 it had been absorbed into the neighbouring residential areas of Strood.
-Wainscott itself is located immediately next to Frindsbury, and is surrounded by agricultural land and ancient woodlands.
-It is speculated that the name is derived from the OE meaning Wagonner Cot or Wagon Shed.
+Wainscott itself is located immediately next to Frindsbury, and is surrounded by Mockbeggar Farm, Noke Street Farm, Islingham Farm and other agricultural land, Great Chattenden Wood, Towerhill Woods and Cockham Woods.
+It is speculated that the name is derived from the Old English meaning Wagonner Cot or Wagon Shed.

 History

-Archaeological excavations in 2007 on the north-eastern edge of Wainscott revealed evidence for human activity dating from the early prehistoric through to the post-medieval period, and provided important new evidence for Bronze Age, Romano-British and Saxon settlements.
+Archaeological excavations during April 2007 to June 2007 on the north-eastern edge of Wainscott revealed evidence for human activity dating from the early prehistoric through to the Early Modern Period, and provided important new evidence for Bronze Age, Romano-British and Saxon settlements.
 Two Roman enclosures existed, one of which aligned with a metaled road with ditches on either side; coins also proved occupation during the Romano-British period, but after that there seems to have been a quiet period of a few centuries.

 Pottery dated to the late 6th/7th century signals a new period of occupation, with two pit-houses and a number of other enclosures.
 There is evidence of small-scale industry.
 Finds from the mid-to late Saxon period evidence "a settlement of some status" at that time.